halogenjs/model/Readme.md

 All this module does to assist is reserve the `_controls` keyword and offer a handy shortcut for pulling out individual control from a HAL document via an internal rel.

-In practice your control JSON can be anything you want if you're handling it yourself, however there is a specific module with a specific spec for automatically transforming these controls into fully two-way bound styleable html.
+In practice your control JSON can be anything you want if you're handling it yourself, however there is a specific module with a specific spec for automatically transforming JSON controls into fully two-way bound styleable html form.
 See [Hyperbone Form](https://github.com/green-mesa/hyperbone-form) for more details.

 ```js
  {